 Pay: $39,303/year

 Tutors provide one-on-one learning support for students of all ages, from K-12 to adult learning environments.
-They help reinforce subject material that students may have trouble comprehending.
-Tutors are generally experts in one or more subject areas and can share their insights and different ways of looking at a subject to help students learn more effectively.
-As a parent, your experience teaching your children and communicating new ideas with them empowers you to help other students grow.
+Tutoring roles require patient and enthusiastic workers who can help reinforce subject material for students.
+Tutors are generally experts in one or more subject areas and can share their insights and different ways of looking at a subject to help the students learn more effectively.
+As a parent, your experience with teaching your children and communicating new ideas with them empowers you to help other students grow.

 Project manager